Elite-HRV/spren-vision-ios/docs/Spren-Vision/Spren-Vision-Android-SDK.md

        activityManager.memoryClass >= 192
    ```
 2. 30FPS is acceptable, but for best accuracy and UX, we recommend devices that support 60FPS in CameraX.
 Note that 60FPS or better may be listed in manufacturer's device specifications, thus, be supported in the native camera app, but be unavailable to CameraX.

+### End User
+1. Rub fingertips and hands to warm up
+2. Ensure adequate room lighting
+3. Wait a few seconds for reading to initialize

 ## Installation